salimkarbm/caching-proxy/README.md

 All of the dependencies required are listed in the package.json file.
 Use `npm install` on the command line.

-> However, you will need to install node and postgreSQL globally on your local machine
+> However, you will need to install node and NestJs globally on your local machine

 The caching proxy server should start on port 3000 and forward requests to http://localhost:3000